mrRobot62/AnycubicNFCTaggerQT5/README.md

 NFC-Chip tagger for Filament-Roles.
 Read existing tags, write new tags. #anycubic #filament #nfc

 # Releases
+## V0.3.1
+Release Candidate.
+More information see release docu
 ## V0.3.0
 Release Candidate.
-See release downloads
+More information see release docu
 ## V0.2.0
 first stable release.
-See release downloads
+More information see release docu

 ## No NFC-Reader found
 - initial screen, reader not connected via USB